 The Better Care Fund consists of contributions from the Council and Thurrock CCG and are included in the body of this report.
 The mandated amount consists of £11.436m from NHS Thurrock CCG.
-Additional contributions have yet to be confirmed by will not be less than the previous year.
+Additional contributions have been confirmed and the value of the pool is £50.804m